TurkuNLP/FinBERT/nlpl_tutorial/training_bert.md

 seff $SLURM_JOBID
 ```

 This will then be called with `sbatch <file>`.
 The code will go through about 260k steps in 3 days, so multiple sequential jobs will be needed.
-All the jobs could be queued at one time, however it is recommended to keep an eye on the training logs in case the training diverges, even though these settings shouldn't cause that to happen.
+All the jobs could be queued at one time, however it is recommended to keep an eye on the training logs in case the training diverges, .

 The easiest way to sequentially queue these runs (in my experience) is with `sbatch --dependency=singleton <file>`.
 This only runs one job with a given name from the same user at a time.
 More info in [SLURM's documentation](https://slurm.schedmd.com/sbatch.html).